Interview with Justin Svendsen

 Q: You’ve been awarded two significant grants.
 Could you tell us about them and how you managed to secure both?

-A: The first is an NSF NRT traineeship, which I found through a flyer posted in the Department of Chemistry and Biochemistry.
-Sponsored by Dr. Victoria DeRose, this program focuses on training PhD candidates working on research related to probes and sensors for complex environments.
-Over the past six years, Dr. DeRose’s NSF NRT grant has provided funding to more than 30 PhD students across the departments of chemistry, biology, bioengineering, geology, and human physiology.
+A: Definitely!
+The first is an NSF NRT traineeship, which I found through a flyer posted in the Department of Chemistry and Biochemistry.
+Sponsored by Victoria DeRose, a professor in the department, this program focuses on training Ph.D. candidates working on research related to developing probes and sensors for complex environments.
+Over the past six years, Professor DeRose’s NSF NRT grant has provided funding to more than 30 PhD students across the departments of chemistry, biology, bioengineering, geology, and human physiology.
 The application process was internal, where trainees submitted their projects to a board of University of Oregon professors overseeing the grant.
 I was fortunate to have my project selected, securing full-time funding for the 2023-2024 academic year.

 Q: What is the potential impact of your work?
 Who could potentially benefit and how might your research help?